andre-dietrich/elmeurope-2019/README.md

        margin-right: auto;" -->

       --{{2}}--
-But, every time that I tried to experiment a little bit with the system or integrate a new feature, the system crashed.
+But, every time that I tried to experiment a little with the system or integrate a new feature, the system crashed.
 And mostly not because of Elixir, but because of JavaScript.
-The more the system grew, the more intemedading it was to update something.
+The more the system grew, the more intimidating it was to update something.

         {{2}}
 ![editing](pics/editing.gif)<!--